You Don’t Need Stupid Goals: You Can Stay Right Where You Are:

 Act as if your life depends on your dreams coming true.
 This is easy, think about where you are right now and why your life depends on a better future, your dreams must come true.

 If you don’t want your dreams to come true with everything you have (your whole heart) then you have the wrong dream – find one that inspires you.
 A dream that you cannot live without will do the trick!

 Do something.
 No matter how big or small it is…do something.
 Your dreams will not come true if all you do is think about them.
 You must act.
 Thinking about them is a great way to encourage you to act, but the action is how you make your dreams come true.

-Make yourself a promise – and keep it.
-(Make your dreams coming true, a promise to yourself)
+Make your dreams coming true, a promise to yourself

 How to write goals: